dgramop/SocNet/README.md

 I will happily except pull requests, new wiki pages etc.
 PLEASE FEEL FREE TO (make) a PULL REQUEST

+master branch has development copy. deployment has the copy that works best.

 <b>SEE LICENCE FOR LEGAL INFORMATION.
 DO NOT COPY OR DOWNLOAD UNTIL YOU SEE LICENSE</b>
 <hr/>
 <b>LOOKING FOR</b>
 LOOKING FOR PEOPLE TO TEST CODE.
 Download then test.
 Make sure you have php.
 Report all issues